kerchner/r-public-health/_episodes/01-introduction.md

 ## What are the typical steps involved with public health data analysis?

+- Reading in data collected for a study or multiple studies.

 ## Reasons for using R versus other statistical software, Python, etc.